transcom/mymove/.github/PULL_REQUEST_TEMPLATE.md

 If this PR makes visible UI changes, an image of the finished UI can help reviewers and casual observers understand the context of the changes.
-A before image is optional and can be included at the submitter's descretion.
+A before image is optional and can be included at the submitter's discretion.

 Consider using an animated image to show an entire workflow instead of using multiple images.